Skip to Content

 Me and my mum having a drink at Hot Water Beach!

-Easily one of the most popular and unique Coromandel activities is to dig your own hot pool at the aptly named Hot Water Beach, located 8 km (5 mi) from Hahei.
+Easily one of the most popular and unique Coromandel activities is to dig your own hot pool at the aptly named Hot Water Beach, located 8 kilometers (5 miles) from Hahei.

 It’s quite a phenomenon and is made possible by the thermal water which bubbles below the sand’s surface!
 All you have to do is dig in the sand in the right spot and the water that comes up is steaming hot – how cool!

 Hot Water Beach attracts hundreds of people every day just before low tide.
-In fact, it’s best to visit Hot Water beach either two hours before or two hours after low tide.
-This is the only time when you can access the hot water areas (during high tide, the hot water vents are covered by the ocean.)
+It’s best to visit Hot Water Beach either two hours before or two hours after low tide.
+This is the only time when you can access the hot water areas (during high tide, the hot water vents are covered by the ocean).

 You can bring your own spade with you or rent one for a small fee at the small store here.
 It can be quite hard to find the best spot to dig, especially if you’re one of the first people here.
-The beach is over 1 km in length, so it’s important to know where to go!
+The beach is over 1 kilometer (0.6 miles) in length, so it’s important to know where to go!

 From the parking lot, walk onto the beach and, turn left, continue walking until the beach narrows – you will notice at this point a large rock in the ocean.
 Stand facing the rock, and you have found the best spot to start digging.

-If you don’t fancy driving to Hot Water Beach, you can book a boat tour from Coromandelwhich includes a 2-hour stop at Hot Water Beach as well as a stop at Cathedral Cove.
-This particular tour is 8-hours in duration and costs from $121 NZD per adult.
+If you don’t fancy driving to Hot Water Beach, you can book a boat tour from Aucklandwhich includes a 2-hour stop at Hot Water Beach as well as a 2-hour stop at Cathedral Cove.
+Your guide can help you find the perfect spot, so it makes the whole experience easier.
+This particular tour is 12 hours in duration and costs $250 NZD per adult.
+This tour does have limited availability, so I recommend booking it in advance!

 5. Mt Paku Summit